duytq94/cross-platform-how-it-works/README.md

 iOS app is fully machine code when installed to the device, this is an advantage of iOS optimization compared to other platforms.

-> From native's point of view, all React Native/Flutter screens just only take an Activity/View Controller.
-It means when you navigate between screens, you're moving inside React Native/Flutter's navigator, not `startActivity` or `pushViewController` (similar in-app webview).
+> From native's perspective, all React Native/Flutter screens just only take an Activity/View Controller.
+It means when you navigate between React Native/Flutter screens, you're moving inside React Native/Flutter's navigator, not `startActivity` or `pushViewController` in native code (conceivably it is similar in-app webview in this case).

 ## Flutter
 Now it also supports web and desktop app, but in this article, we just focus on mobile apps (Android & iOS).